icopy-site/awesome/docs/awesome/awesome-static-analysis.md

 ## C# #

-* [.NET Analyzers](https://github.com/DotNetAnalyzers) - An organization for the development of analyzers (https://github.com/mre/awesome-static-analysis/blob/master/diagnostics and code fixes) using the .NET Compiler Platform.
+* [.NET Analyzers](https://github.com/DotNetAnalyzers) - An organization for the development of analyzers (diagnostics and code fixes) using the .NET Compiler Platform.
 * [Code Analysis Rule Collection](https://carc.codeplex.com/) - Contains a set of diagnostics, code fixes and refactorings built on the Microsoft .NET Compiler Platform "Roslyn".
 * [code-cracker](https://github.com/code-cracker/code-cracker) - An analyzer library for C# and VB that uses Roslyn to produce refactorings, code analysis, and other niceties.
 * [CodeRush](https://www.devexpress.com/products/coderush/) :copyright: - Code creation, debugging, navigation, refactoring, analysis and visualization tools that use the Roslyn engine in Visual Studio 2015 and up.
 * [CSharpEssentials](https://github.com/DustinCampbell/CSharpEssentials) - C# Essentials is a collection of Roslyn diagnostic analyzers, code fixes and refactorings that make it easy to work with C# 6 language features.
 * [Designite](http://www.designite-tools.com) :copyright: - Designite is a software design quality assessment tool.
 It supports detection of implementation and design smells, computation of various code quality metrics, and trend analysis.
-* [Gendarme](http://www.mono-project.com/docs/tools+libraries/tools/gendarme/) - Gendarme inspects programs and libraries that contain code in ECMA CIL format (https://github.com/mre/awesome-static-analysis/blob/master/Mono and .NET).
+* [Gendarme](http://www.mono-project.com/docs/tools+libraries/tools/gendarme/) - Gendarme inspects programs and libraries that contain code in ECMA CIL format (Mono and .NET).
 * [NDepend](http://www.ndepend.com/) :copyright: - Measure, query and visualize your code and avoid unexpected issues, technical debt and complexity.
-* [Puma Scan](https://github.com/pumasecurity/puma-scan) - Puma Scan provides real time secure code analysis for common vulnerabilities (https://github.com/mre/awesome-static-analysis/blob/master/XSS, SQLi, CSRF, LDAPi, crypto, deserialization, etc.) as development teams write code in Visual Studio.
+* [Puma Scan](https://github.com/pumasecurity/puma-scan) - Puma Scan provides real time secure code analysis for common vulnerabilities (XSS, SQLi, CSRF, LDAPi, crypto, deserialization, etc.) as development teams write code in Visual Studio.
 * [Refactoring Essentials](http://vsrefactoringessentials.com/) - The free Visual Studio 2015 extension for C# and VB.NET refactorings, including code best practice analyzers.
 * [ReSharper](https://www.jetbrains.com/resharper/) :copyright: - Extends Visual Studio with on-the-fly code inspections for C#, VB.NET, ASP.NET, JavaScript, TypeScript and other technologies.
-* [Roslyn Security Guard](https://dotnet-security-guard.github.io/) - Project that focuses on the identification of potential vulnerabilities such as SQL injection, cross-site scripting (https://github.com/mre/awesome-static-analysis/blob/master/XSS), CSRF, cryptography weaknesses, hardcoded passwords and many more.
+* [Roslyn Security Guard](https://dotnet-security-guard.github.io/) - Project that focuses on the identification of potential vulnerabilities such as SQL injection, cross-site scripting (XSS), CSRF, cryptography weaknesses, hardcoded passwords and many more.
 * [Roslynator](https://github.com/JosefPihrt/Roslynator/) - A collection of 190+ analyzers and 190+ refactorings for C#, powered by Roslyn.
 * [Security Code Scan](https://security-code-scan.github.io/) - Security code analyzer for C# and VB.NET.
 Detects various security vulnerability patterns: SQLi, XSS, CSRF, XXE, Open Redirect, etc.
 * [SonarLint for Visual Studio](https://vs.sonarlint.org/) - SonarLint is an extension for Visual Studio 2015 and 2017 that provides on-the-fly feedback to developers on new bugs and quality issues injected into .NET code.
 * [VSDiagnostics](https://github.com/Vannevelj/VSDiagnostics) - A collection of static analyzers based on Roslyn that integrates with VS.
-* [Wintellect.Analyzers](https://github.com/Wintellect/Wintellect.Analyzers) - .NET Compiler Platform (https://github.com/mre/awesome-static-analysis/blob/master/"Roslyn") diagnostic analyzers and code fixes.
+* [Wintellect.Analyzers](https://github.com/Wintellect/Wintellect.Analyzers) - .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.

 ## Crystal